Sustainable Development Committee Structure

 Sustainability Education and Training

 Wafer Works places a premium on promoting sustainable development and enhancing collective knowledge in this area.
 Board members attend annual courses on relevant topics such as sustainable governance, climate change, and net-zero carbon emissions.
-For details on board continuing education in 2023, please refer to the Wafer Works Annual Reports.The Company conducts regular education and training sessions to ensure employees fully understand Wafer Works’sustainability policy, the structure of the Sustainable Development Committee, and various charity activities.
+For details on board continuing education in 2024, please refer to the Wafer Works Annual Reports.
+The Company conducts regular education and training sessions to ensure employees fully understand Wafer Works' sustainability policy, the structure of the Sustainable Development Committee, and various charity activities.
 There is also a dedicated ESG section on the website, which includes a section for stakeholders, to disclose the implementation of Wafer Works' sustainable development.
-In addition to integrating sustainability education into new employee training, Wafer Works held three sustainability-related training courses in 2023, with a total of 1,007 participants.
+In addition to integrating sustainability education into new employee training, Wafer Works held four sustainability-related training courses in 2024, with a total of 502 participants.

-According to the analysis of these principles, the main stakeholders ide ntified in 2023 fell into six categ ories: customers, employees, shareholders/investors, suppliers/contractors, government authorities, and financial institutions.
+According to the analysis of these principles, the main stakeholders identified in 2023 fell into six categories: customers, employees, shareholders/investors, suppliers/contractors, government authorities, and financial institutions.

-Wafer Works values the rights and opinions of its stakeholders and has established open a nd direct communication channels to provide information on the Company's sustainability efforts and to understand stakeholder concern s.
+Wafer Works values the rights and opinions of its stakeholders and has established open and direct communication channels to provide information on the Company's sustainability efforts and to understand stakeholder concerns.
 This continuous dialogue helps to review and improve sustainability goals and performance.
-The communication channels and frequencie s for each stakeholder group are as follows:
+The communication channels and frequencies for each stakeholder group are as follows:

-Wafer Works identifies topics of concern throug h communication with key stakeholders across various departments in daily operational activities.
+Wafer Works identifies topics of concern through communication with key stakeholders across various departments in daily operational activities.
 The Sustainable Development Committee refers to the GRI Sustainability Reporting Standards and SASB industry-specific sustainability metrics.
-During committee meetings, they assess the actual and potential positive and negative impacts of these topics on the economy, environment, and people (including human rights).This process results in the identification of 15 sustainability topics covering the economy, environment, people and human rights, ensuring that the sustainability information disclosed by Wafer Works meets stakeholder expectations.
+During committee meetings, they assess the actual and potential positive and negative impacts of these topics on corporate governance, the economy, the environment, and society.
+This process results in the identification of 15 sustainability topics covering corporate governance, the economy, the environment, and society, ensuring that the sustainability information disclosed by Wafer Works meets stakeholder expectations.

 Material Topic Identification

-In the process of preparing the sustainability report, Wafer Works introduces a materiality analysis.This systematic approach identifies the sustainability topics that have significant impacts on the economy, environment, and people and human rights, as well as those relevant to the Company's sustainable operations.
+In the process of preparing the sustainability report, Wafer Works introduces a materiality analysis.
+This systematic approach identifies the sustainability topics that have significant impacts on corporate governance, the economy, the environment, and society, as well as those relevant to the Company's sustainable operations.
 These topics serve as the basis for information disclosure in the report.
-Based on 15 sustainability issues, stakeholder communication surveys, and internal committee impact assessments, the top seven ranked issues were identified as material topics for the 2023 sustainability report.

 Changes in Material Topics

-"Environmental Sustainability," and "Social Sustainability."
+This report categorizes the identified material topics into four dimensions: "Corporate Sustainability," "Partner Sustainability," "Environmental Sustainability," and "Social Sustainability."
 Using the value chain as a boundary analysis element, we regularly discuss material topics in each dimension, review the implementation of management plan targets, and outline future sustainability directions.
-We also compile related performance data, stakeholder engagement results, and recommendations from sustainability discussions.The Sustainable Development Committee manages these aspects continuously and discloses relevant information in the Wafer Works Sustainability Report.
+We also compile related performance data, stakeholder engagement results, and recommendations from sustainability discussions.